amphora-engine/amphora-docs/Writerside/topics/Drawing-Text.md

 ## The Typewriter Effect

-Amphora includes a built-in typewriter effect that can be used by setting a string's number of characters displayed to 0, and then using Amphora::TypeString.
+Amphora includes a built-in typewriter effect that can be used by setting a string's number of characters displayed to 0, and then using `Amphora::TypeString`.
 Amphora::TypeString optionally takes a callback function that will be called every time a character is displayed.
 In practice, this looks as follows:
 ```c++